-We have discontinued our previous policy of paying a regular quarterly dividend.
-On February 29, 2008, we paid our final quarterly dividend of \$0.13 per share under the now discontinued policy.
-We currently intend to retain future earnings to build cash on the balance sheet and invest in its business, particularly in A&R. Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our Board of Directors may deem relevant.
+Parent has disclosed that it has discontinued its previous policy of paying a regular quarterly dividend.
+On February 29, 2008, Parent paid its final quarterly dividend of \$0.13 per share under the now discontinued policy.
+Parent has disclosed that it currently intends to retain future earnings to build cash on the balance sheet and invest in its business, particularly in A&R. Any future determination to pay dividends will be at the discretion of the Board of Directors of Parent and will depend on, among other things, its results of operations, cash requirements, financial condition, contractual restrictions and other factors the Board of Directors of Parent to pay any future dividends through dividends to our parent companies.
+The ability of Parent to pay any future dividends would be dependent on our cash flows and operations.